-I was first introduced to this hash brown casserole by my stepmom no less than 15 years ago and I immediately feel in love with the recipe.
+I was first introduced to this Hash Brown Casserole by my stepmom almost 20 years ago and I immediately fell in love with the recipe.

 Let’s be real though, I love carbs, so I just eat all three.

-We’ve always called the recipe hash brown casserole, or cheesy potatoes.
-For whatever reason, any recipe with the word funeral in it just doesn’t give me good vibes, and I don’t want to throw it around at my parties.
+We’ve always called the recipe “Hash Brown Casserole” or sometimes cheesy potatoes.
+For whatever reason, any recipe with the word funeral in it just doesn’t give me good vibes.

 I’m honestly not sure why these are called funeral potatoes, but my guess is that they’re often made for after-funeral luncheons or dinners?

 One of the main reasons I love this casserole so much is because it comes together in less than 10 minutes.
-You basically dump everything into a bowl, give a good stir, spread it into a casserole dish, and sprinkle on some corn flakes.
+And it uses ingredients I usually have on hand already!